 Red Sand Beach (Kaihalulu Beach)

-Last, there is some debate as to whether or not this beach is legally accessible as the trail crosses over private land, but it is complicated.
+Last, there is some debate as to whether or not this beach is legally accessible.
+The trail crosses over private land, but it is complicated.

-Still, this is easily one of the best places to photograph in Maui with its deep red colors contrasting spectacularly against the azure waters and luxuriant greenery.
+Still, this is easily one of the best places to photograph in Maui and totally worth it!
+The deep red colors contrasting spectacularly against the azure waters and luxuriant greenery is unforgettable.

 Seven Sacred Pools (ʻOheʻo Gulch or Pools of ʻOheʻo)

-Technically, the ʻOheʻo Gulch and the Seven Sacred Pools, falls within the Haleakala National Park boundaries.
+Technically, the ʻOheʻo Gulch and the Seven Sacred Pools falls within the Haleakala National Park boundaries.
 This means that you will be required to pay an entrance fee to enter if you do not have a National Parks pass.

 There are several points of interest in ʻOheʻo Gulch worth visiting, but the sacred pools were our favorite.
 These beautiful tubs make for fantastic swimming holes and are beautiful to photograph.

-Maui Itinerary Day 5: Haleakalā National Park
+🐋 Maui Itinerary Day 5:

 If that is you, find your favorite beach, ask for a drink menu, and let the day pass you by as you mindfully appreciate every calming breath.

 Below were our favorite beaches in Maui that were not already included elsewhere in the guide.